 Please note that we are currently the only providers of accredited the SHAPE CODINGTM system resources.
 If you are offered any resources via other sources, they are not accredited and their quality and accuracy is uncertain.

 We accredit Shape Coding trainers to deliver Part 1 training.
 If you are offered training on the SHAPE CODINGTM system , please check the trainer has been on our "train the trainer" course and is accredited to deliver SHAPE CODINGTM training.
 Otherwise the quality and accuracy is uncertain.

 Resources, courses and support

-The findings of studies investigating the effectiveness of Shape Coding have been published in peer-reviewed journals and references are listed below.
+The findings of studies investigating the effectiveness of the SHAPE CODINGTM system have been published in peer-reviewed journals and references are listed below.